AdaCore/ada_language_server/testsuite/ada_lsp/README.md

  * "request" - JSON object to send to LSP server as request.
  * "wait" - array of _wait_ objects to expect them in any order.
- * "sortReply" - an object with properies.
-Each property has string value of a _key_.
-The property name points to a property in the server reply to be sorted; it should be JSON array of object.
-While _key_ is property name in the array item to compare.
+ * "sortReply" - an object describing how to sort a server reply.
+Let's explain by examples:
+    1.  `"sortReply": {"result", "uri"}` - Server reply should have a property `result`, that is an array of objects, each of them has a property `uri`.
+Tester driver will sort the array using the `uri` as a sort key.
+    2. `"sortReply": { "result": ["label", "detail"] }` - you can have a
+       composite sort key, if you provide names of properties as an array of strings.
+    3. `"sortReply": { "result": { "items": ["label", "detail"] } }` - if the
+       server reply has a JSON array wrapped in an object, you can nest a sort desriptor into an object.
+In this case in the server reply `result` is an object, that has a `items` property.
+Where `items` is an array of objects, that should be sorted using the `label` and `detail` as a composite sort key.

 Where _wait_ object is expected server answer.
 Each property of this object should be in server response, but some string values have a special meaning: